 During the year ended April 30, 2022 the Company completed an exploration reverse-circulation drill program to test targets in the north Loki area.
 Six holes were completed during the program, testing several gravity anomalies that were explained by significant, locally >5m thick, ice lenses within glacial overburden ranging from 25m to over 30m in thickness.
-The prominent indicator mineral train that terminates in the north Loki area remains unexplained.
-Overburden samples collected during the drill program were processed and the Company reported that samples collected at the upper, near surface, levels of the drill holes returned from 0 to 7 KIMs, a result that is in line with traditional surface till sampling in the area.
-Importantly, however, several samples collected at depths of approximately 5 to 25 m, have returned very high KIM counts, including three samples returning in excess of 100 KIMs (>300 KIMs maximum), including pyrope and eclogitic garnet, ilmenite, chrome-diopside, chromite and olivine.
-These KIM counts, normalized to a standard sample size, are an order of magnitude higher than the most anomalous results returned by surface till sampling on the property.
-Further interpretation of these areas of thick glacial overburden is underway, including an evaluation of the origin of KIM-bearing ice lenses encountered during drilling.
+The prominent indicator mineral train that terminates in the north Loki area remains unexplained, however overburden samples collected during the drill program at depths of 5 to 25m, have returned very high KIM counts, including three samples returning in excess of 100 KIMs (>300 KIMs maximum).
+Recovered indicator minerals include pyrope and eclogitic garnet, ilmenite, chromediopside, chromite and olivine.
+These KIM counts, normalized to a standard sample size, are an order of magnitude higher than the most anomalous results returned by surface till sampling on the property indicating potential for a nearby buried kimberlite bedrock source